NoobzinhoFLAME/FlameCrash/README.md

-A simple /crash plugin made by me (NoobzinhoFLAME) that uses NMS.
+A simple /crash plugin that uses NMS.